Professor Barry Lomax

 I am interested in the quantifying how the Earth's climate has changed over geologic time, how these changes have influenced the Earth's terrestrial biosphere and how in turn the Earth's terrestrial… read more

-JARDINE PE, ABERNETHY FAJ, LOMAX BH and GOSLING WD, 2017.
+SMITH KL, LAKE JA, STEVEN MD and LOMAX BH, 2017.
+Effects of elevated soil CO2concentration on growth and competitionin a grass-clover mix International Journal of Greenhouse Gas Control.
+340-348 JARDINE PE, ABERNETHY FAJ, LOMAX BH, GOSLING WD and FRASER WT, 2017.
 Shedding light on sporopollenin chemistry, with reference to UV reconstructions Review of Palaeobotany and Palynology.
 238, 1-6

 I am interested in the quantifying how the Earth's climate has changed over geologic time, how these changes have influenced the Earth's terrestrial biosphere and how in turn the Earth's terrestrial biosphere has influenced climate.
 I am achieving this through combining palaeobotanical studies with experimental investigations into how plants adapt to environmental change.
 This is leading to the development of mechanist proxies to reconstruct palaeoclimates and understand changes in plant genome size over the geological time.